A-Rush-R/Car-Rental-System/README.md

 ```

 ## Details
+- Employees get a discount of 15% for renting cars
-- Repairing a car rewards the employee by increasing their record
+- Employees have the option of repairing a car, which rewards them by increasing their record

 - An unexpected input will cause the program to terminate, but databases will be saved

 ## Assumptions